halvorlinder/IT1909---Quiz-App-Project/.gitlab/issue_templates/fix.md

 Write your description here
 ## How to replicate
 How can a developer replicate the bug
-## Notes to developer
+## Notes for developer
 Additional notes
+## Additional files
+Place additional files, like a screenshot, here